 I don’t know about you, but I am pretty freakin’ obsessed with our new hardwood flooring.
 Even though we were working with cheap hardwood flooring, which was more work and took longer, it turned out AMAZING.

 It matches our original hardwood flooring to a T, which was kinda the whole point, right?

 I’m also SO freakin’ obsessed with our two tone walls in here, which we recently finished too!
-Tutorial on that will be up soon, stay tuned!
+Check out the full tutorial for the two tone walls here!